-Letters of reference must be submitted online no later than May 25, 2022, in order to ensure full consideration.
-For additional information on letters of reference, see D7.
+Letters of reference should be submitted online no later than May 4, 2022, in order to be assured inclusion in the panel review.
+See D7.
 Other Submission Requirements.

 5. Intergovernmental Review

 This funding opportunity is not subject to intergovernmental review under Executive Order 12372.